 - Loss of skin tone in the lower face that creates jowls

-Rejuvenation procedures typically performed in conjunction with a Facelift are Brow Lift, to correct a sagging or deeply furrowed brow, as well as Eyelid Surgery to rejuvenate aging eyes.
+Rejuvenation procedures typically performed in conjunction with a facelift are a brow lift, to correct a sagging or deeply furrowed brow, as well as eyelid surgery to rejuvenate aging eyes.

 As a restorative surgery, a facelift does not change your fundamental appearance and cannot stop the aging process.